Hours and Admission

 Is there a time when admission is reduced?

-Admission to the Museum is free from 5 to 11 pm on the first Saturday of every month (except September) for Target First Saturdays and from 5 to 10 pm on Thursdays.
+Admission to the Museum is free from 5 to 11 pm on the first Saturday of every month (except January and September) for First Saturdays and from 5 to 10 pm on Thursdays.

 Can anyone bypass the Admissions line?